Skip to content

 Loss & Training

-All loss functions and hyperparameters are inherited from the base methods (FlashAvatar / GaussianHeadAvatar).
+The loss functions and hyperparameters of the original methods (FlashAvatar/GaussianHeadAvatar) are fully inherited.
 The learning rate for HyperGaussian parameters is set to \(10^{-4}\).
-FlashAvatar trains with ~15k Gaussians for 30k iterations (15–20 minutes on RTX 4090); GaussianHeadAvatar trains for 600k iterations (~2 days).
-HyperGaussians add only ~1% training overhead (30 minutes).
-Key design decisions: three independent HyperGaussian distributions are maintained per Gaussian primitive for position, rotation, and scale respectively; Cholesky parameterization ensures positive definiteness of the covariance matrix.
-The latent dimension \(n=8\) is determined via ablation as the optimal trade-off.
-Parameterizing the precision matrix requires only the two blocks \(\Lambda_{aa}\) and \(\Lambda_{ab}\), significantly reducing memory usage.
-Code is publicly released to facilitate integration into other pipelines.
+FlashAvatar is trained with ~15k Gaussians for 30k iterations (15-20 mins on RTX 4090), while GaussianHeadAvatar is trained for 600k iterations (approx. 2 days).
+HyperGaussians only adds about 1% to the training time.
+Key design decision: maintain three independent HyperGaussian distributions for position, rotation, and scale for each primitive, using Cholesky parameterization to ensure positive-definite covariance matrices.
+Latent dimension \(n=8\) was determined via ablation as the best balance.
+Parameterizing only the \(\Lambda_{aa}\) and \(\Lambda_{ab}\) blocks of the precision matrix significantly reduces memory footprint.
+The code is open-sourced to facilitate integration into other pipelines.

 Key Experimental Results